 Our facilities in the United States are subject to federal, state and local environmental laws and regulations.
-Our operations in other countries are subject to similar laws and regulations that may be applicable in such countries.
+Our operations in other countries are subject to similar federal, state, local and supranational laws and regulations that may be applicable in such countries.
 Compliance with these provisions has not had, nor do we expect such compliance to have, any material adverse effect upon our capital expenditures, net income or competitive position.